project-illium/illium-documentation/docs/api/data_messages.md

     uint64 flags               = 4;
     // The index of this commitment in the tree uint64 index               = 5;
+    // The txoRoot this proof links to.
+This is found in the block header. bytes txoRoot              = 6;
 }

 message Peer {